MCDAngelo/C3GetCleanData_CourseProject/README.md

 1. run_analysis.R

-- The run_analysis.R script is written with the assumption that this script is located in a directory which also contains a sub-directory, "UCI HAR Dataset", containing the data downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+- The run_analysis.R script is written with the assumption that the working directory for this script contains a sub-directory, "UCI HAR Dataset", containing the Samsung data downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 - This file is an R script that does the following things as per the assignment guidelines, most notably, this script produces the tidy_data_means.txt file described below.